 In China, the influence market is a pyramid.
 On top, you have stars and celebrities with a wide audience.
 On the bottom, you have KOCs or common users with a small audience.
 From a business perspective, brands looking for opportunities to perform in China cannot afford KOLs or celebrities.
 For instance, a top KOL we have worked with charged a cosmetics brand for 4 million RMB for only a day of work.
 In a word, top KOLs are ready to charge for limited-time remarks on different records.
 For a smaller budget and a greater return on investment (ROI), you can work with a KOC.

-Build your brand with a KOC in China
+Build your brand China with KOC Marketing

 The Chinese market is evolving fast.
 Another type of influencer is frequently used to build your brand awareness and increase your e-reputation: a KOC.
 A Key Opinion Consumer (KOC) is a small influencer with a couple of followers.
 The Chinese netizens are looking more into common users that could still share their transparent opinion on a product and share creative content about new international brands.
 “Shoppers’ trust in their most loved KOLs has been undermined by a progression of outrages and a bottoming out of the market as far as quality and unwavering quality”, said Adam Knight from Tong Digital.